shuklak13/Amazon_Product_Quality/README.md

 # Current Results

-The below results are from a linear regression betweeen the predicted probability that an arbitrary users would like an item, and the actual Amazon review score.
+The below results are from a linear regression between the predicted probability that an arbitrary users would like an item, and the actual Amazon review score.
 This was done on 20 randomly selected products from the category "Amazon Instant Video".
+We manually found the videos from the Amazon Instant Video website and recorded their ratings.
+Not all videos in the dataset (which was from 2014) are still present on the Amazon website.

 Below is the result given 2 rounds of MCMC iteration.